 Press out your Rice Krispie cake on a large cookie sheet to approximately 1/2 inch or 1.5 centimetres thickness.
 Allow to cool, preferably overnight.
 If you cut too soon, your squares won’t hold their shape.

-Add these delicious recipes to your Christmas baking list!
+Want even more delicious recipes to your Christmas baking list?
+Check these out!